Your State Law and Divorce

 Different approaches to divorce law

-Because family law is a component of state law, divorce law is not therefore, uniform across the states.
+Because family law is a component of state law, divorce law is not uniform across the states.
 There might be an overlap in some states; however, each state has its own standards for the proceeding.

 To show the differences in divorce laws amongst states, we will explore four geographically diverse states (California, Illinois, New York, and Alabama) and their approach to three common divorce components.